Jan 3, 2026

 Screenshot 2026-01-02 at 10.04.43 AM.png

 • Controlled substance prescribing: Board-certified psychiatric providers can prescribe stimulants and other controlled substances when clinically appropriate, identifying a major Talkspace limitation.
+Legion Health follows safety protocols and ongoing monitoring standards for controlled substance prescribing, making sure responsible medication management.

 • Longer appointments with care coordination: Standard psychiatric evaluations allow adequate time for complex histories.
 Legion coordinates with primary care physicians for vitals, labs, and safety monitoring.